databricks/spark-deep-learning/README.md

 The library is in its early days, and we welcome everyone's feedback and contribution.

-Maintainers: Bago Amirbekian, Joseph Bradley, Sue Ann Hong, Tim Hunter, Siddharth Murching, Tomas Nykodym
+Maintainers: Bago Amirbekian, Joseph Bradley, Yogesh Garg, Sue Ann Hong, Tim Hunter, Siddharth Murching, Tomas Nykodym, Lu Wang

 ## Building and running unit tests